 As our degrees are vocational, some modules do require physical activity or visual skills in order to complete them successfully.

+This is particularly important if you require any adjustments to your exam conditions, for example, additional time, use of a computer, a reader, a scribe or voice recognition software.
 Here is a case study written by Mel, a third year undergraduate with some advice from what she learnt during her time at the RAU.

-Disabled Students’ Allowance
+Disabled Student Allowance

 You can apply for Disabled Students’ Allowance (DSA) which will fund additional support that you may need due to a physical disability, mental health condition, long term illness or learning difference.